canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ```

 The `Valid until` field describes when your contract will expire, so you can be
 aware of when it needs to be renewed.
+Note that if you are using a free token,
+you will not see this part of the output since free tokens never expire.

 ### `refresh`